-Providence Hall provides Driver’s Ed classes four times a year.
-There are sessions available in Fall and Spring as well as two in summer.
-Dates and times will be posted once they have been set.
+There are sessions available in Fall and Spring, as well as two in summer.

-9-Day Course: This class will be taught on location here at Providence Hall High School by Wright Driving School instructors.
-It will run for about two hours after school, from 3:30PM to 5:30PM.
+- 9-Day Course: This class will be taught on location at Providence Hall High School by Wright Driving School instructors.
+It runs for about two hours after school, from 3:30PM to 5:30PM.

-Online Course: We understand that students are busy and often have packed schedules.
-Once students sign up for the online course, they’ll have one year to complete it.
+- Online Course: Wright Driving School understands that students are busy and often have packed schedules.
+Once students sign up for the online course, they’ll have one year to complete the course.

 At the end of each course, students will be able to take the state driver’s test.
 These are pass or fail courses, and so students will have the opportunity to retake the courses if they are unable to pass the first time.